 The amla tree is considered to be the sacred dwelling of the god Vishnu.
 In other Hindu myths, amla is said to have originated from drops of amrit which spilled onto the earth following a battle between gods and demons.
 In the Sanskrit Buddhist tradition, half of the amla fruit was the final gift to the Buddhist sangha by the Indian emperor Ashoka.

-All parts of the plant are used in Ayurvedic medicine, including the fruit, seed, leaves, root, bark and flowers.
-Amla balances all three doshas.
+All parts of the plant have been used in traditional Ayurvedic medicine, including the fruit, seed, leaves, root, bark and flowers.
+Amla balances all three doshas in Ayurveda - pitta, kapha, and vata.
 Pitta is reduced by its cooling energy, while kapha is balanced by its drying action.
 Both pitta and vata are balanced by its sweetness.
 As a rasayana, or rejuvenative, it promotes longevity by enhancing digestion, purifying the blood, strengthening the heart, stimulating hair growth, enlivening the body, and enhancing intellect.